Shovel Knight: Plot

-Shovel of Hope campaign

-Prior to the game, adventurers Shovel Knight and Shield Knight journeyed across the world alongside one another, but while exploring the Tower of Fate, an amulet curses Shield Knight and leaves Shovel Knight stranded outside of the sealed tower.
+Shovel Knight and his partner Shield Knight are renowned and successful adventurers, but while exploring the Tower of Fate, an amulet curses Shield Knight and leaves Shovel Knight stranded outside of the sealed tower.
 Grieving for his friend, Shovel Knight gives up adventuring and goes into self-imposed exile.
 During his absence, a powerful being known as the Enchantress rises to power, spreading evil across the land.
-Upon hearing that the Enchantress has unsealed the Tower of Fate, Shovel Knight begins his journey back to it, hoping to find and rescue Shield Knight.
-In order to do so, Shovel Knight must fight the members of the Order of No Quarter, a group of knights serving the Enchantress.
+Upon hearing that the Enchantress has unsealed the Tower of Fate, Shovel Knight resolves to journey back to it, hoping to find and rescue Shield Knight.
+To reach the tower, Shovel Knight confronts and defeats the members of the Order of No Quarter, a group of knights serving the Enchantress.

-While journeying towards the Tower of Fate, Shovel Knight continuously battles with his old rival Black Knight.
-After Black Knight is defeated for a final time at the outskirts of the tower, he reveals that the Enchantress is actually Shield Knight, who is possessed by an evil spirit that inhabits the amulet.
+Along his journey towards the Tower of Fate, Shovel Knight continuously battles with his old rival Black Knight.
+After he defeats Black Knight for a final time at the outskirts of the tower, Black Knight reveals that the Enchantress is actually Shield Knight, who is possessed by an evil spirit that inhabits the amulet.
 Shovel Knight ascends the tower and defeats the Order of No Quarter again, before battling the Enchantress.
 He manages to exorcise the evil spirit, turning her back into Shield Knight.
 The amulet transforms into a powerful monster known as the Remnant of Fate, which Shovel Knight and Shield Knight defeat together.
 Shield Knight holds back the Remnant of Fate as the tower collapses, while Black Knight carries an unconscious Shovel Knight to safety.
 He leaves Shovel Knight by his campfire and departs.
 A post-credits scene shows Shield Knight, who managed to escape the collapsing tower, lying next to Shovel Knight as he sleeps.